-At PWMC 2018, recognized authorities from all sectors of the healthcare and biotech community share innovative ideas and solutions.
+At PWMC 2018, recognized authorities from all sectors of the healthcare and biotech community will be sharing innovative ideas and solutions.
 Learn more about the conference.

 Conference organizers caught up with Workit’s Co-CEO Lisa McLaughlin, to ask her about innovating solutions for the opioid crisis in Michigan.

 A: Drug overdoses killed more Americans last year than were lost during the entire Vietnam War (69,000).
 Workit Health provides a rapid access opioid program.
 This ensures that patients all over the country— people in need of immediate access to care for their addictive behaviors—can acquire low-cost evidence-based treatment.
 They can recover from the comfort of their own homes through telehealth.
 We meet patients where they are, using a harm reduction model.
 This model is science-based but has formerly been under-delivered due to the research to practice divide.

 Q: What are the products and/or services Workit Health offers/develops to address this need?
 What makes Workit Health unique?

 A: Workit Health provides an integrated wrap-around program for individuals struggling with opioid use.
 We utilize a hybrid model of care that combines in-person care with telehealth.
 In addition to receiving Medication-Assisted Treatment with buprenorphine, patients receive holistic intensive outpatient care through a comprehensive online program credentialed by the Joint Commission.
 We are a next generation digital medicine clinic that empowers patients to recover on their terms.
 We stand out as the only patient-led licensed telehealth program that uses an innovative home-based induction model to treat patients with Opioid Use Disorder.